 Weekly Tuition: 2 Lectures.

+Duration: 32 weeks.

-Examination: Cumulative quarterly assessment of at least 4 assignments to constitute 100%
+Examination: Cumulative quarterly assessment of at least 4 assignments to constitute

+100% of the final mark.

 The syllabus is aimed at providing the student with competency in oral, reading, writing and computer skills appropriate to a career in the arts.